MundoAndino Home : Andes Argentina Guide at MundoAndino

 The demand for ipe wood has risen dramatically in recent years, especially in the United States.
 By the 1990s, numerous environmental organizations working on preservation of the Amazon Rainforest reported that about 80% of logging in the Brazilian Amazon was illegal.
 The Brazilian government has confirmed this figure, most notably in a leaked report from the Brazilian Intelligence Agency, in which it was confirmed that five times the amount of wood sanctioned to be cut from legal Amazon concessions was being exported and that numerous staff of the environment agency IBAMA were taking bribes.

-Much of the ipe imported into the US is used for decking.
-Starting in the late 1960s, importing companies targeted large boardwalk projects to sell ipe, beginning with New York City Parks and Recreation ("Parks") which maintains the city's boardwalks, including along the beach of Coney Island.
-The city began using ipe around that time and has since converted the entire boardwalk over 10 miles (16 km) long to ipe.
-The ipe lasted about 25 years, at which time (1994), Parks has been replacing it with new ipe.
-Given that ipe trees typically grow in densities of only one or two trees per acre, large areas of forest must be logged to fill orders for boardwalks and, to a lesser extent, homeowner decks.
+Much of the ipe imported into the United States is used for decking.
+Starting in the late 1960s, importing companies targeted large boardwalk projects to sell ipe, beginning with New York City Department of Parks and Recreation ("Parks") which maintains the city's boardwalks, including along the beach of Coney Island.
+The city began using ipe around that time and has since converted the entire boardwalkover 10 miles (16 km) longto ipe.
+The ipe lasted about 25 years, at which time (1994) Parks has been replacing it with new ipe.
+Given that ipe trees typically grow in densities of only one or two trees per acre, large areas of forest must be searched to fill orders for boardwalks and, to a lesser extent, homeowner decks.

 Nowadays, ipe wood from cultivated trees supersedes timber extracted from the wild.
 As noted above, customers should check for legitimacy of certificates.